An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Symplectic structures on stacky and derived enhancements of supermanifolds

 \begin{remarks} Because a dg manifold enhances the structure sheaf in the chain direction, it behaves very differently from an NQ-manifold, where the sheaf is enhanced in the cochain direction.
 The former (derived enhancements) generalise subspaces of a manifold, while the latter (stacky enhancements) generalise quotients; the chain and cochain structures are shadows of simplicial and cosimplicial structures, respectively.

 For each dg manifold, the commutative dg algebra $\cC^{\infty}(X)$ naturally has the structure of a dg $\cC^{\infty}$-ring in the sense of \cite{CarchediRoytenbergHomological} (i.e. $\cC^{\infty}(X)_0$ is a $\cC^{\infty}$-ring in the sense of \cite{dubuc,MoerdijkReyes}).
 This gives a full and faithful contravariant functor from dg manifolds to dg $\cC^{\infty}$-rings.
-The image includes all finitely generated cofibrant objects, but is much larger, essentially consisting of finitely generated dg $\cC^{\infty}$-rings whose K\"ahler differentials compute the cotangent complex without needing to pass to a cofibrant replacement.
+The image includes all finitely generated cofibrant objects, but is much larger, essentially consisting of finitely generated dg $\cC^{\infty}$-rings whose K\"ahler differentials compute the cotangent complex without needing to pass to a cofibrant replacement.\footnote{There is, however, a Quillen equivalent model structure in which these are all cofibrant: see Corollary \ref{locmodelfpcor}.}

-Where the right notion of equivalence between NQ-manifolds is quite subtle (isomorphism on $X_0$ and quasi-isomorphism on K\"ahler differentials), we can regard a morphism of dg manifolds as an equivalence if it induces a quasi-isomorphism (i.e. a homology isomorphism) between complexes of $\C^{\infty}$ functions.
+Whereas the right notion of equivalence between NQ-manifolds is quite subtle (isomorphism on $X_0$ and quasi-isomorphism on K\"ahler differentials), we can regard a morphism of dg manifolds as an equivalence if it induces a quasi-isomorphism (i.e. a homology isomorphism) between complexes of $\C^{\infty}$ functions.
 Many of the singular $\C^{\infty}$-schemes of \cite{joyceAGCinfty} are then equivalent in this sense to dg manifolds.

-Any homotopically meaningful construction then has to be formulated in such a way that it is invariant under equivalences of dg manifolds.
+Any homotopically meaningful construction then has to be formulated in such a way that it is invariant under equivalences of dg manifolds (see Appendix \ref{equivapp}).
 In particular, the manifold $X^0$ is not an invariant of the equivalence class of a dg manifold $X=(X^0, \O_X)$, because for any submanifold $U$ of $X^0$ containing the vanishing locus $\pi^0X$, the inclusion map

 is an equivalence.
 On the other hand, the $\C^{\infty}$ scheme $\pi^0X$ is an invariant of the equivalence class.
-Since most quasi-isomorphisms are not strictly invertible, this also means that we cannot usually perform constructions by just taking local charts and gluing. \end{remarks}
+Since most quasi-isomorphisms are not strictly invertible, this also means that we cannot usually perform constructions by just taking local charts and gluing.